Nazism in Brazil: Neo-Nazism in Brazil

 According to the anthropologist Adriana Dias, from Unicamp, a scholar of the question of neo-Nazism in Brazil, the heated debate in the 2010 presidential election breathed life into the movement.
 For her, "the issue of prejudice against the Northeastern Brazilians [...] comes from the elections of Lula.
 In Dilma's election.
 This group was radicalized because of the issue of abortion and same-sex marriage."
 According to Adriana, there are two large age groups of neo-Nazis in Brazil.
 The first one is between 18 and 25 years old and the second is between 35 and 45 years old and are the leaders of the first group.
 According to her, the propaganda of the neo-Nazis comprises the writings of William Patch, Thomas Haden and Miguel Serrano.
 Currently, the region with the largest number of neo-Nazi sympathizers is the South, with over 105,000; Internet users who download over 100 files from neo-Nazi websites are considered sympathizers.

 The Social Christian Party raised controversy by fielding an openly neo-Nazi candidate in the 2016 Rio de Janeiro legislative elections.
 The Liberal Party also provoked controversy in 2020 by nominating an openly neo-Nazi activist as a municipal candidate in the town of Pomerode.

 From 2015 to 2021, the number of Nazi cells in Brazil grew from 75 to 530.
 The number of Federal Police inquiries on apology for Nazism jumped to 110 in 2020, after remaining below 22 each year from 2010 to 2018.
 In November 2022, the Prosecutor General of the Republic expressed concern over the increase in the number of these groups in Santa Catarina.

+In 2024, the National Human Rights Council of Brazil sent a document to the United Nations expressing its concern over the growth of neo-Nazi cells in the country.